Pseudotsuga/Pseudotsuga.github.io/posts/post6.md

 Today I fully accomplished one of my two programming goals from yesterday: I reviewed my 401 pre-work, discussed it with some of my classmates, and began working on it.

 I made progress on my machine-learning project but didn't fully complete my goal.
+I did identify a basic tensorflow project but didn't fully recreate it.
+I also read quite a bit of documentation for tensorflow.js
 I was distracted by a side-project with a friend involving automating a process in his biochemistry research.

 We drafted a problem statement, considered two approaches, and started reading documentation.